Observations from SU’s ACCT loss to UNC: Strong Spallina, incomplete game

 It’s the ACC Tournament, and you have national championship aspirations, but you have no complete game on your resume — at least not for a while.

-Per the ACC Network broadcast, the Orange had won 24 straight games when leading heading into the fourth quarter.
-But a narrow 8-7 lead and SU’s recent history of capitulating down the stretch raised concerns.
+Per the ACC Network broadcast, the Orange had won 24 straight games when leading before the fourth quarter.
+But a narrow 8-7 advantage and SU’s recent history of capitulating down the stretch raised concerns.

 Anthony Raio made SU pay for its penalties, tying the game at nine.
 Luke Bair then converted a wraparound bid to make it 10-9.
-Mason Szewczyk made it four straight for UNC in the fourth quarter when he made it a two-goal Tar Heel lead.
+Mason Szewczyk made it four straight for UNC and established a two-goal Tar Heel lead.

 Mullen meets Wambach